 Particular problems in medical malpractice insurance have been observed for many years.
-As far back as 1969, a report of a Senate subcommittee10 concluded the following:
+As far back as 1969, a report of a Senate subcommittee21 concluded the following:

 - 1. The number of malpractice suits and claims is rising sharply in certain regions of the country.
 The size of judgments and settlements is increasing rapidly. - 2.
 Most malpractice suits are the direct result of injuries suffered by patients during medical treatment or surgery.
 The majority have proved justifiable.
 These suits are the indirect result of the deterioration of the traditional physician-patient relationship. - 3.
 The publicity given to the higher malpractice judgments and settlements, based frequently on new legal precedents, is likely to trigger increased litigation in other States.
 The situation threatens to become a national crisis. - 4.
-Already higher judgments and settlements are having the following direct results: - (a) Companies providing malpractice insurance are increasing the cost of coverage. - (b) These costs in the form of higher charges are being passed on to patients, their health care insurance companies, and Federal health care programs. - 5.
+Already higher judgments and settlements are having the following direct results: - (a) Companies providing malpractice insurance are increasing the cost of coverage. - (b) These costs-in the form of higher charges-are being passed on to patients, their health care insurance companies, and Federal health care programs. - 5.
 The rising number of malpractice suits is forcing physicians to practice what they call defensive medicine, viewing each patient as a potential malpractice claimant.
 Physicians often order excessive diagnostic procedures for patients, thereby increasing the cost of care.
-Moreover, they are declining to perform other procedures, which in themselves, may entail some risk of patient injury.
+Moreover, they are declining to perform other procedures, which in themselves, may entail some risk of patient injury. - 6.
+At present, it appears no one affected by the rise in malpractice suits and claims has been able to deal with this problem in a manner that promises to alleviate this situation. - 7.
+The lion's share of the total cost to the insurance companies of malpractice suits and claims goes to the legal community. - 8.
+There is a definite Federal role in the malpractice problem.